 Editor's Note — Coronavirus cases remain high across the globe.
 Health officials caution that travel increases your chances of getting and spreading the virus.
 Staying home is the best way to stem transmission until you're fully vaccinated.
 Below is information on what to know if you still plan to travel, last updated on April 13.

-(CNN) — If you're planning a trip to Spain, here's what you'll need to know and expect if you want to visit during the global coronavirus pandemic.
+(CNN) — If you're planning to travel to Spain, here's what you'll need to know and expect if you want to visit during the Covid-19 pandemic.

 Spain has suffered greatly from Covid-19, with a high number of cases and deaths.
 After one of Europe's strictest lockdowns in spring 2020, it reopened to visitors over the summer, but has since entered a state of emergency that is due to run until May 2021.

 What's on offer

 One of Europe's biggest hitters for good reason, Spain pulls tourists in by the millions thanks to its warm weather, laidback vibe and excellent food and wine.
-Plus, of course, there are some of Europe's best beach resorts, mountains, and cultural cities like Madrid, Seville and Barcelona.
+Plus, of course, there are some of Europe's best beach resorts, mountains, and cultural cities such as Madrid, Seville and Barcelona.

 Who can go

 Anyone who has been fully vaccinated can enter Spain for a vacation without proof of a negative Covid test, even if they are arriving from destinations categorized as "risk" spots.

 Also, travelers from most, but not all, places in the European Union and Schengen Area -- alongside Australia, Canada, Chile, Jordan, Kuwait, New Zealand, Qatar, Rwanda, Saudi Arabia, Singapore, South Korea, Ukraine, Uruguay, Hong Kong and Taiwan -- can currently enter Spain without proof of vaccination or recent negative Covid test.
 This list of exempted destinations is refreshed weekly, and this current iteration is valid until October 17.